jasonp49/Accenture-Data-Analytics-And-Visualization/README.md

 # Accenture-Data-Analytics-And-Visualization

 Accenture Data Analytics virtual experience project with TheForage.
 The task was to help a company named "Social Buzz" leverage the use of user data.
 Social Buzz has reached huge scale in recent years and needs help managing its growth.
-At Accenture, we have embarked on a 3 month pilot to help tackle their biggest challenges on 3 main tasks:
+At Accenture, we began a 3 month trial project to help tackle their biggest challenges on 3 main tasks:

 1- Audit of Social Buzz big data practice